 - 1/4 cup olive oil

 - 7/8 to 1 cup water, heated for 1 minute on high in the microwave

 In a bowl, mix the flour with the salt.
-Add about a half-cup of the warmed water all of the olive oil.
-Mix it all together with a spoon.
+Add about a half-cup of the warmed water and all of the olive oil.
+Mix together with a spoon.
 Add more water only as necessary for the dough to hold together.
 I usually end up mixing the dough with my hands.
 You want the dough to be smooth and not-sticky.

 Turn the dough onto a lightly floured breadboard and knead a few times, until the dough forms a ball.
-Divide each dough into 8 equal sized pieces (by weight, if possible), form each portion into a ball, and let sit, covered with a cloth or bowl, for 2-3 hours at room temperature.
+Divide the dough into 8 equal sized pieces (by weight, if possible), form each portion into a ball, and let sit, covered with a cloth or bowl, for 2-3 hours at room temperature.

 Place a heavy, flat pan or skillet on the stove top.
 If possible, use a cast iron griddle.
 Use a paper towel to wipe a bit of oil on the pan.
 Turn the heat to about medium and let it slowly heat for several minutes.
 The pan is ready when you feel good heat when your hand is about 3/4 inch above the pan.
 You do not want it smoking hot.
 I use a remote temperature sensor and try to get (and keep) the pan at about 400˚.

 While you are waiting for the pan to heat, start rolling the balls of dough into 8-inch circles on a lightly floured board.
 I say “lightly floured” because if you use too much flour, the flour will stick to the tortillas through the cooking process.
 Start cooking (next paragraph) as soon as the pan is ready; I usually roll and cook a single tortilla, rolling the next one as the previous one cooks.